 Comforting Food doesn’t need to be full of carbs, right?
 I can prove what I’m saying with this super delicious Easy Bolognese Stuffed Spaghetti Squash recipe.
 It’s also gluten-free.
 Enjoy!

-I made this Bolognese sauce two weeks ago and it was amazing.
+I made this Bolognese sauce two weeks ago, inspired by my Turkey Bolognese Zucchini Pasta, and it was amazing.
 Let’s start this post by saying that I wasn’t very sure that this recipe was going to turn out SO GOOD.
 I thought it wasn’t going to be as good as the regular Bolognese sauce recipe because I didn’t make it with bacon and fatty ground beef, veal or pork.
 Instead I used extra-lean ground turkey and I replaced the fat from the bacon for 2 tablespoons of extra-virgin olive oil.
 Although I made all these changes this sauce is still very flavorful.
 Believe me!

 For this Easy Bolognese Stuffed Spaghetti Squash recipe, I also used two cans of San Marzano tomatoes.
 These are the best canned tomatoes, you can possibly find just because these tomatoes have very good flavor and texture.
 They are also sweet and less acidy.
 So, using a good canned tomato is essential to make this sauce good.
 If the tomatoes are not good, your sauce won’t be either since the main star of this sauce are the tomatoes.